aws-samples/aws-hpc-tutorials/content/04-fsx-for-lustre/04-link-s3-fsx.md

 echo $FSX_ID
 ```

-If the output is `None` you will probably have to wait until the ParallelCluster
-If you don't see an ID like `fs-123456789`, check confirm the name of the cluster is `hpc-cluster` and the stack is in `CREATE_COMPLETE`.
+If the output is `None` or if you don't see an ID like `fs-123456789`, check that the name of the cluster is `hpc-cluster` and the stack is in `CREATE_COMPLETE`.

 Next we're going to create a data repository association.
 Note this can also be done from the [FSx Console](https://eu-west-1.console.aws.amazon.com/fsx/home?region=eu-west-1#file-systems) if you'd prefer a GUI approach.